Petrie Terrace Police Depot: The former police wireless transmission station (VKR)

-The former police wireless transmission station is a brick masonry building with metal roof constructed adjacent to the Petrie Terrace boundary near the intersection of Milton Road.
-It currently houses the Hog's Breath Cafe and has a large addition of recent construction along its north-eastern side.
+The former police wireless transmission station is a brick masonry building with metal roof constructed adjacent to the Petrie Terrace boundary near the intersection of Milton Road and has a large addition of recent construction along its north-eastern side.
 The interior and much of the exterior have been highly modified.
 This building is not included within the heritage listing boundary for the entry in the Queensland Heritage Register for the former Petrie Terrace Police Depot.

 Other site elements

 A wrought iron fence on a stone base runs along the boundary to Petrie Terrace.
 A gate post remains to the former vehicle entrance to the Barracks from Petrie Terrace with evidence of gate hinges.
 There is a retaining wall of roughly dressed sandstone, laid in courses, along the boundary between the former police and military reserves, at the northeast end of the site.
 The former square to the southeast now contains a bitumened open carpark.